adibarbusoftlab/playgist/_posts/en/2023-10-02-android-update-upgrade.md

 - Interrupting the update can result in a complete compromise of the operating system, rendering the phone or tablet unusable.
 - Please note that the update operation may take anywhere from several tens of minutes to several hours to complete.

-## Methond 1: How to update Android from the device settings
+## Method 1: How to update Android from the device settings

 If your phone or tablet is accessible, updating it is a straightforward process that can be done directly from the system.

-Go to 'Settings', select 'About phone' or 'About tablet', and then tap 'Software update'
+Go to 'Settings', select 'About phone' or 'About tablet', and then tap 'Software update'.
 <img alt="Access settings for Android update" title="Access settings for Android update" loading="lazy" class="article-image large-width-img" src="{{site.baseurl}}/assets/images/posts/en/update-android/access-update-settings-android.jpg">

 Tap "Download and Install" to start checking for a new version of Android.